-However, this study also investigated social identity leadership and found there was a significant overall preference for Social Identity leadership above all other styles, including Transformational Leadership.
+However, this study also investigated social identity leadership and found there was a significant overall preference for social identity leadership above all other styles, including Transformational Leadership.
 This suggests that teachers value leaders who embody the shared values of their group and foster a sense of belonging and collective purpose.
 This is an important finding, as no existing literature has compared transformational and social identity leadership.
-Indeed, the standard and most widely used instrument for assessing leadership behaviours, the MLQ-5X (Avolio & Bass, 2000;2004), only compares the styles of Transformational, Transactional and Laissez-Faire, which is why there is a growing body of research advocating Transformational Leadership as the key to improving teachers’ job satisfaction (Damay & Garland, 2012), with social identity leadership being overlooked in the field of primary education.
+Indeed, the standard and most widely used instrument for assessing leadership behaviours, the MLQ-5X (Avolio & Bass, 2000;2004), only compares the styles of transformational, transactional and laissez-faire, which is why there is a growing body of research advocating transformational leadership as the key to improving teachers’ job satisfaction (Damay & Garland, 2012), with social identity leadership being overlooked in the field of primary education.

 Social identity leadership has, however, been found to be highly effective in other spheres; notably, when managing times of stress and change (Cicero et al, 2007).
 Indeed, primary schools are dynamic environments with changes administered regularly from both internal and external stakeholders, which may explain the preference for this leadership style among teachers.
 Additionally, as primary school teaching requires high emotional labour, the findings may reflect the notion that social identity leadership is associated with reduced burnout (van Dick et al., 2021) and improved performance (Fransen et al., 2023), both of which are linked with increased job satisfaction.
 Moreover, the cross-cultural nature of van Dick’s study suggests that social identity may be effective for diverse teaching teams; although, future research would be required to confirm this proposition.